 Once you’ve established the components required to operate your device in an SBOM, developed a plan to address cyber threats, and built an SDLC process to manage systems development, your program will generate actions requiring updates and patches to maintain a secure system.
 A mature SDLC will generate updates and patches based on the priority and severity of present threats and continuous improvements of the system.
 These updates and patches should be deployed by competent resources in a controlled manner and the changes communicated to all impacted parties.

-Demonstrate Reasonable Assurance That the Device and Related Systems Are Cyber Secure
+Demonstrate Reasonable Assurance Device and Systems Are Cyber Secure

 Lastly, FDA added a “catch-all” basket to Sec 524B.
 This requirement to demonstrate reasonable assurance that a device is secure seems to allow an investigator to call out observed discrepancies or advances beyond the specific wording of the law.
 It also allows them to ask how you know your processes and procedures are effective at protecting your device from vulnerabilities and exploits.
 Effective controls to address this requirement would be measuring and monitoring your process controls, internal auditing, and protective security measures such as responsive product testing including API security, network scanning, penetration testing, and disaster recovery testing.